Thorazine/location/readme.md

 > Script will work out of the box without a key, but it has limited requests.
 > Please look at Google documentation to see how what the rate limiting is.
+> If you decide to add a key, you can request one [here](https://developers.google.com/maps/documentation/javascript/get-api-key)

 These (quick examples):